nicolasparada/blog/content/posts/passwordless-auth-server.md

 w.WriteHeader(http.StatusNoContent)
 ```

-Finally I just set the response status code to `204 No Content`.
+Finally, I just set the response status code to `204 No Content`.
 The client doesn't need more data than a success status code.

 ### Send Mail Function